 Evidence is details and examples from a text that support a writer's ideas.
 The student who wrote the paragraph below cited evidence that shows how the author connected events using cause-and-effect relationships.
 Topic In "We the People," the author uses cause-and-effect sentence relationships to connect the events in the text.
 A fourthgrade teacher asks her class American history questions to help them review for a test.
 The main character, Kwan, Evidence has been studying for his exam to become an American citizen.
 The effect of this is that he is the only student in the class who can answer the teacher's questions.
-Kwan Concluding → then helps his friend Sam study which has the effect of statement Sam understanding the material.
-The author uses cause and effect to connect the events in the text and tell a story.
+Kwan Concluding → then helps his friend Sam study which has the effect of statement and effect to connect the events in the text and tell a story.